Bun/sshutils/README.md

 - Additional documentation
 - pscp: parallel transfer
-- Load hostnames from `~/.ssh/config`
-- (Non-)inventory support
+- Group support in INI-based inventories
-    - Groups
-    - Assume hostname if name not in inventory and no glob char
+- Support group-trees (groups of groups)

 ## Ansible inventories

-Ansible YAML-based configurations are supported, for example:
+Ansible INI-based and YAML-based configurations are supported to some degree, for example:

     all:
       hosts: